PetmeetlyPetmeetly

 Prices are fairly consistent across the country, though the Midwest and South tend to run lower and higher-cost-of-living areas trend toward the top of the range.
 Color does not change a puppy's quality.
 Chocolate Labs often carry a $200 to $500 premium over black, but that reflects demand, not a better dog.
 Treat a rare silver price as a red flag.

-These are 2026 figures from a US Labrador cost guide.
+The figures come from a US Labrador cost guide.
 For a wider view of what your money buys, read how to find a quality puppy within your budget.

 See Labradors listed near you